 Brennan joined Watsi on September 13th, 2013.
-Six years ago, Brennan became the 361st member to automatically support a new Watsi patient every month.
-Since then, 5,640 more people have become monthly donors!
-Brennan's most recent donation traveled 8,800 miles to support Thol, small-scale farmer from Cambodia, to fund sight-restoring cataract eye surgery.
+Seven years ago, Brennan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brennan's most recent donation traveled 8,600 miles to support Naw Dah, a 40-year-old woman from Thailand, to fund kidney stone surgery.